lukeboustridge-prog/Worldskills/README.md

 - Only Skill Advisors can adjust deliverable states or gate statuses.
 SCMs can add evidence links and messages.
 - Uploads are tracked as evidence URLs (file storage integration can be added later).
 - A tracked `public/` directory is available for static assets.
-- The included `vercel.json` enforces the `.next` build output and asks Vercel to run `pnpm install`, so the deployment uses the same pnpm 9.12 toolchain as local development on Node 22.
+- The included `vercel.json` enforces the `.next` build output so Vercel reuses the same pnpm 9.15 toolchain as local development on Node 22.

 ## License